gtvj/linux/machine-set-up.md

 * Extract the file contents with `tar xzf PhpStorm2016.2.2.tar.gz` (using the name of the downloaded `.tar` file)
 * The extracted folder will contain a file named `Install-Linux-tar.txt`.
 Follow the instructions.

+#### Enabling code formatting in PhpStorm

+Unfortunately, the default keybinding to reformat code in PhpStorm `Ctrl + Alt + L` is also used by Unity to lock the screen.
+You can hand control over to PhpStorm:

+* Opening CompizConfig Settings Manager
+* Opening the Ubuntu Unity Plugin
+* Removing the 'Key to lock the screen' option

 #### PhpStorm settings repository

 Set the PhpStorm settings repository to be [https://github.com/gtvj/phpstorm-settings](https://github.com/gtvj/phpstorm-settings)